Raghavvram/pfSense-related/status_tab.md

 17. **UPnP & NAT-PMP**: Lists active UPnP port forwards, if enabled.
 18. **Wireless**: Displays available wireless networks and signal levels (if a wireless interface is present).

 Each of these options is designed to give you detailed insights into the performance and status of your pfSense system.
-If you'd like to dive deeper into any specific option, let me know!